HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ## Offered features / Limitations

-At this current stage, the Search provides the following functionality and limitations:
+At this current stage, the search provides the following functionality and limitations:

 - WCM Crawling
 - Push API for use with WCM Content Sources